Definitions of Japanese war crimes: Japanese law

-Japanese law does not recognize those convicted in the Tokyo Trials and other trials as criminals, despite the fact that Japan's governments have accepted the judgments made in the trials and in the Treaty of San Francisco (1952).
-This is because the treaty does not mention the legal validity of the tribunal.
-In the Japanese text, the word used for "accept" is judaku, as opposed to the stronger shounin ("to approve").
-Those convicted have had no ability, under Japanese law, to appeal, as the Tokyo Tribunal and other war crimes courts have no standing in Japanese law.
-Under normal circumstances, it violates a number of fundamental principles of modern legal procedure to punish someone whose crime and penalty were defined only after the fact.
-Had Japan certified the legal validity of the war crimes tribunals in the San Francisco Treaty, this might have resulted in Japanese courts reversing such verdicts.
-Any such outcomes would have created domestic political crises and would have been unacceptable in international diplomatic circles.
+Japanese law does not recognize those convicted in the Tokyo Trials and other trials as criminals, because Japan's governments 'merely' accepted the judgments made in the trials and in the Treaty of San Francisco (1952) (in the Japanese text, the word used is judaku, for "accept", as opposed to the stronger shounin, "to approve").
+This has been framed as a detriment to the legal validity of the Allied tribunals.
+Furthermore, those convicted have had no ability to appeal under Japanese law, as the Tokyo Tribunal and other war crimes courts have no standing in Japan.
+Because of these aspects, it has been argued that, at least under normal circumstances, this would possibly violate a number of fundamental legal principles (in particular not to punish someone whose crime and penalty were defined only after the fact).

-The current Japanese jurists' consensus regarding the legal standing of the Tokyo tribunal is that, as a condition of ending the war, the Allies demanded a number of conditions including the execution and/or incarceration of those whom they deemed to be responsible for the war.
-These people were defined as guilty by a tribunal organized by the Allies.
-The Japanese government accepted these demands in the Potsdam Declaration and then accepted the actual sentencing in the San Francisco Treaty, which officially ended the state of war between Japan and the Allies.
-Although the penalties for the convicted, including execution, can be regarded as a violation of their technical legal rights, the constitution allowed such violations if proper legal procedure was followed, in the general public interest.
-Therefore, any such execution and/or incarceration is constitutionally valid, but has no relationship to Japanese criminal law.
-Hence those convicted as war criminals are not defined as criminals in Japan, although their execution and incarceration is regarded as legally valid.
+Given these discrepancies, Japanese courts might have reversed the verdicts had Japan certified the legal validity of the war crimes tribunals in the San Francisco Treaty (thus possibly enabling the Japanese courts to have any jurisdiction in these cases).
+Any such outcomes would have created domestic and international political and diplomatic crises.